PScoriae/pierreccesario/main/content/projects/servy.md

 ## Specifications

-I needed the server to be economical as possible but with as much computing power as possible to support all the testing and sandboxing I have planned for it.
+I needed the server to be economical as possible but with as much computing power as possible to support all the testing and sandboxing I had planned for it.
 I decided to go with decommissioned server parts as they offered the best performance per dollar.

 | Component   | Model                      |
 | ----------- | -------------------------- |